 Easily confused with Brewers Blackbirds, Rusty Blackbirds are more greenish-black during the breeding season, where Brewer's are purplish black.

-In British Columbia, the Rusty Blackbird nests favours the shores of high-elevation wetlands such as slow-moving streams, peat bogs, marshes, swamps, beaver ponds and pasture edges.
+In British Columbia, the Rusty Blackbird favours the shores of high-elevation wetlands such as slow-moving streams, peat bogs, marshes, swamps, beaver ponds and pasture edges.

-Habitat loss due to converting high-elevation wetlands
+-Habitat loss due to draining and developing wetlands

 You Can Help!

-Conserve remaining wetlands and leave them undisturbed
+-Conserve remaining wetlands and leave them undisturbed

-Protect and restore wetlands on your property
+-Protect and restore wetlands on your property